ansys/pyansys-dev-guide/doc/source/overview/contributing.rst

 Contributing
 ############

 Ansys welcomes all PyAnsys code contributions and wants you to understand how to contribute.
 While we maintain PyAnsys libraries and thoroughly review all submissions, we want to foster a community that supports user questions and develops new features to make our libraries powerful tools for all users.
 As such, we encourage you to submit questions, report bugs, request new features, contribute code, and start discussions.

-This page provides general information about contributing code to a PyAnsys respository.
-Contribution information specific to a particular repository appears on the ``Contributing`` page in the respective respository's documentation, including:
+This page provides general information about contributing code to a PyAnsys repository.
+Contribution information specific to a particular repository appears on the ``Contributing`` page in the respective repository's documentation, including:

 - Instructions for cloning the source repository from GitHub
 - URL to the repository's ``Issues`` page